Bishnupur (West Bengal): Music

-Products
+products

 Terracotta is characteristic of Bishnupur.
-Apart from the temples, terracotta pottery, artefacts and even jewelry made in this very traditional material are famous.
-The most famous of the terracotta products are the handmade jars, and disks and the more famous of them are the terracotta horses, elephants, Ganesha, and Nataraj.
-But nowadays skilled artists and potters are not present and also they make different products like faces, men, wall hangings and also the mini-sized Dal Madal Kaman (cannon).
-The potters here derive their inspiration from the glorious history of kings, soldiers, and wars.
+Apart from the temples, terracotta pottery, artefacts, and jewellery made from this traditional material are widely produced.
+Notable items include terracotta horses, elephants, Ganesha, and Nataraj figures.
+Currently, artisans also create items such as masks, human figurines, wall hangings, and mini-sized replicas of the Dal Madal Kaman (cannon).
+The potters derive inspiration from the history of local rulers and wars.

+Baluchari Saree

 Bishnupur is famous for Baluchari Sari.
 Woven on Jacquard punch-card looms, these sarees often have mythological scenes woven into the border and pallu.

 Baluchari sarees are woven using richly dyed silk with intricate motifs depicting Indian mythology and folk tales woven onto its large pallu.
 The motifs are taken mainly from the epics of Ramayana and Mahabharata though a mild change has been brought in to cater to modern tastes.